pingcap/dm/docs/RFCS/20190906_flow_control.md

 - In the full data import procedure, data import speed is based on the SQL batch size and SQL executor concurrency.
 The SQL batch size is mainly determined by the single statement size of dump data, which can be controlled with the `mydumper` configuration.
 The SQL executor concurrency equals to the worker count of load unit, which is configurated by loader `pool-size` in task config.
 - In the incremental data replication procedure, replication speed relates to SQL job batch size and SQL executor concurrency.
 The binlog replication unit gets data from relay log consumer (assuming the relay log consume speed is fast enough), and distributes SQL jobs to multiple executors, the executor count is configurated by `worker-count` in task config.
 When the cached SQL job count exceeds SQL batch size (SQL batch size is configurated by `batch` in task config) or every 10ms, all SQLs in these jobs will be executed to downstream in a transaction.

-In the full data import scenario, it is easy to meet downstream congestion if we have many DM-workers and much high executor concurrency.
+In the full data import scenario, downstream congestion may happen if we have too many DM-workers and much high executor concurrency.

 While in incremental data replication scenario the congestion does not happen often, but there still exists some use scenario that may lead to congestion, including